Indiana H.S. softball coach orchestrated murder of ex-fiancé with the help of former player, says prosecutor

 Det.
 Ben Schwartz: From the day care, they … drove around … still discussing whether or not they should follow through with killing Shea. … And somewhere along the line … E.J. called Shea. …

 E.J.
-STEPHEN: We asked him, "Do you want to come for a ride with us?"
+STEPHEN (to detectives): We asked him, "Do you want to come for a ride with us?"
 And he came.

 After they picked Shea up, with Shelby driving, E.J. said they headed to that bridge.